My Pregnancy Experience!

 Screaming in my head: “Why the hell can’t they fill out the time I came in!?
-Time of checking in???
-It’s f***ing 6:25am and I have a baby falling out of me!!
+It’s f***ing 6:25am.
 This is bulls**t.
-I’m going to blow this place up for sending me home!
-I’m going to blow. it. up!!!”
+I’m going to blow this place up for sending me home!”

-So I filled out what I needed to and I had to wait to be taken back to a room.
-When I finally was, I thought it would only get better from there.
-I was admitted and the nurse was hanging a bag of fluids so that – & I quote – “When they moved me I would be able to get the epidural right then.”
+So I went back.
+I thought it would get better from there.
+I was admitted and the nurse was hanging a bag of fluids so that – & I quote – “When they moved me I would be able to get the epidural.”
 Because I knew I needed it by that point.
 I was in SO much more pain than I anticipated.

 Finally got a room!

 I was moved into a room about 7:30 or 8am.
 I don’t remember times much after I wrote it on the paper when I walked in.

 I was told that the anesthesiologist was in with someone else and would get to me as soon as they could.

 I figured, okay I can do this for a little longer.

 But it took forever!

 So I screamed, cussed and threatened the people from my bed at the top of my lungs until the anesthesiologist walked through the door around 9:30am.

 I remember telling her she was a God sent Angel!